The Hurt Locker

-The Hurt Locker is a 2008 American war action thriller film directed by Kathryn Bigelow and written by Mark Boal.
+The Hurt Locker is a 2008 American war film directed by Kathryn Bigelow and written by Mark Boal.
 It stars Jeremy Renner, Anthony Mackie, Brian Geraghty, Christian Camargo, Ralph Fiennes, David Morse, and Guy Pearce.
-The film follows an Iraq War Explosive Ordnance Disposal team who are targeted by insurgents and shows their psychological reactions to the stress of combat.
+It follows an Iraq War bomb disposal team who are targeted by insurgents and shows their psychological reactions to the stress of combat.
 Boal drew on his experience during embedded access to write the screenplay.

-The Hurt Locker premiered at the 2008 Venice International Film Festival before it was released in the United States on June 26, 2009, by Summit Entertainment.
-The film earned acclaim from critics, who praised Bigelow's directing, Renner's and Mackie's performances, Boal's screenplay, editing, musical score, cinematography, sound design and action sequences, although some veterans have criticized the film's depiction of Iraq War combat as inaccurate.
-The film was nominated for nine Academy Awards and won six, including Best Picture, Best Director, and Best Original Screenplay.
-It was the first Best Picture winner to have been directed by a woman.
-The film grossed over $49 million worldwide.
+The Hurt Locker premiered at the 2008 Venice International Film Festival and was released in the United States on June 26, 2009, by Summit Entertainment.
+It received acclaim from critics, who praised the acting and cinematography.
+It was nominated for nine Academy Awards and won six, including Best Director and Best Original Screenplay, and became the first film directed by a woman to win Best Picture.
+It grossed $50 million worldwide.

-It is now considered to be one of the most influential war films of the 2000s and the 21st century.
-In 2020, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
+The Hurt Locker is considered one of the most influential war films of the 2000s and the 21st century.
+In 2020, it was selected for preservation in the United States National Film Registry by the Library of Congress as "culturally, historically, or aesthetically significant".

+Notwithstanding its popular appeal, the film has been criticised by Iraq War veterans as "absurd" and "nonsensical".